-Project management is all about ensuring that you deliver products and services for your customers correctly and on time.
-To guarantee this, it’s important to use the right project management methodologies.
+Project management ensures you deliver products and services for your customers correctly and on time.
+To guarantee this, using the right project management methodologies is important.

 This includes everything from deciding on a project’s: